dougeby/IntuneDocs/intune/quickstart-add-assign-app.md

 title: Quickstart - Add and assign a client app
 titlesuffix: Microsoft Intune
-description: In this quickstart you will use Microsoft Intune to add an assign a client app.
+description: In this quickstart you will use Microsoft Intune to add and assign a client app.
 keywords:
 author: Erikre
 ms.author: erikre